enricozanardo/nabla/README.md

 - **Axis Manipulation**: Add new axes to arrays to increase dimensionality.
 - **File I/O**: Save and load arrays using a custom `.nab` file format with compression.
 - **Loss Functions**: Calculate Mean Squared Error (MSE) and Cross-Entropy Loss.
+- **Linear Regression**: Perform linear regression using gradient descent with Mean Squared Error as the loss function.
 ## Usage

 ### Creating Arrays